History of Ham Lake, Minnesota

 A Planning and Zoning Commission was established in 1951 to assure orderly growth and development within the City.
 Building permits were also required for the first time in that same year.

 A street and house numbering system was established in the early 1960s to make locating homes easier due to the rapidly increasing population.
 The City first contracted with an engineering firm, Midland Consultants, in the late 1960s to help plan road construction and subdivision development.

 All the schools were closed and consolidated into Anoka Hennepin Independent District #11 in 1961.
 A large, modern elementary school was built on 14 acres of property donated by the Burton and Chester Livgard families.
-Dedication was held March 30, 1965 for the new school named McKinley Elementary.
+A dedication was held on March 30, 1965, for the new school named McKinley Elementary.

 A Fire Department was established in 1969 with Eldon Hentges as the first Fire Chief and volunteers as firefighters.
 The fire station adjacent to City Hall was also built in 1969.

 The Ham Lake Police Department was established on May 17, 1971, by the Township, with William Nelson as its first police chief.

 Ham Lake became a city on January 8, 1974.

 On February 14, 1974, the City Council adopted Ordinance No. 10A, disbanding the Ham Lake Police Department, following a thorough study that resulted in a decision to contract with the Anoka County Sheriff’s office to provide policing services.
 Today, the City is still under a contract with the Anoka County Sheriff’s office.